 - In the various sequels (Far Cry 2, 3, Blood Dragon and 4), all weapons of the same type (with distinctions for which slot they go in for 2) use the same ammunition and can get more by walking over any other weapon of its type dropped by dead enemies.
 This means, for example, as of Far Cry 4 the pistols are all simultaneously chambered in .45 ACP, both 9mm Makarov and Para, .44 Magnum, 7.63mm Mauser, .455 Webley, and .50 Action Express.
-They apparently tried to justify this for the automatic rifles in Far Cry 2, where they all use 7.62mm bullets in real life, but they ignored the fact that the AK-47 doesn't use the same 7.62 bullets as the others; conversely, this also means that the player can be carrying two 40mm grenade launchers or 12-gauge shotguns and not share ammo between them for no other reason than because one of them is being used in place of a pistol and the other in place of a rifle.
+They apparently tried to justify this for the automatic rifles in Far Cry 2, where they all use 7.62mm bullets in real life (even going out of their way to include an obscure 7.62mm predecessor to the AR-18 rather than any form of M16), but they ignored the fact that the AK-47 doesn't use the same 7.62 bullets as the others; conversely, this also means that the player can be carrying two 40mm grenade launchers or 12-gauge shotguns and not share ammo between them for no other reason than because one of them is being used in place of a pistol and the other in place of a rifle.

 - Totally averted in Half-Life 2, as every weapon uses unique ammunition that even has a unique world model (so the submachine gun ammo appears as an ammo box correctly labeled as holding 4.6x30mm ammo, and grenades for its launcher are noticeably different from the hand-thrown ones).
 One Bullet Clips still apply.